 Writing original music is the essence of music making.
 It scratches the creative itch and develops a musicians’ confidence, imagination, knowledge and musical empathy.
 As well as providing an important creative outlet energetically-speaking, it’s also where the money is in this industry.
 It’s the writers of the pop song or the composers of the film score who pick up the PRS payments – not the lead singer of the band or the musicians in the orchestra.
 If you get good at it, people come to you.

-So be prolific.
+Be prolific.
 Write a lot.
-It doesn’t matter if you produce 99 tracks only destined for the ‘friends & family chart’, but write 1 good piece that gets used and earns money, you win.
+It doesn’t matter if you produce ninety-nine tracks only destined for the ‘friends & family chart’, but write one good piece that gets used and earns money – you win.

 Have you struggled to keep creating during the lockdown?
 How have you kept the creative juices flowing?